Giving Something Back

 It takes failure to appreciate success.
 And when success came, there was no one happier — or prouder — in the whole wide world than this band of amateur riders who simply wanted to talk while they rode.
 Simply put, they wanted to “ride their radios” around and enjoy the great outdoors.

 Motorcycle Mobile – Today

 Of course, innovations in radio technology and antenna design have had a dramatic impact on the design, installation and operations of motorcycle mobile configurations.
-Headsets have replaced hand microphones, radar detectors and cellular telephones are now common additions, and there is a much larger selection of antennas and two-way radio equipment.
+Headsets have replaced hand microphones and there is a much larger selection of antennas and two-way radio equipment.

 Smaller, less expensive, and more reliable, today’s amateur radio equipment not only provides an enjoyable ride for MARC members but allows them to communicate reliably over great distances.
 Amateur privileges means access to repeater capability, which extends the communications range of simplex or “bike-to-bike” transmissions to entire regions.

 The MARC Family

 Thanks to those hard-headed pioneers of 1992, MARC membership now sports chapters outside California as well as several members outside the United States.
 The international scope of MARC membership hasn’t changed the orientation of its members.